Sindhi clothing: Female Dresses

-Lengha choli
+Lengha Choli

 Before the advent of the suthan and Sindhi cholo, the traditional dress was lengha (jablo) choli which is still worn by women in various parts of Sindh.
-Women in the Thakparkar district wear a ghagra, a heavier version of the lehnga, with either a loose or fitted choli, or a kancera, a fully embroidered, backless blouse, held on by small cap sleeves and strings.
+Women in the Tharparkar district wear a ghagra, a heavier version of the lehnga, with either a loose or fitted choli, or a kancera, a fully embroidered, backless blouse, held on by small cap sleeves and strings.

 Another upper garment is the gaji (pullover shirt) which is worn in the mountain areas of Sindh.
 The gaji is composed of small, square panels, embroidered on silk and sequins.
 The neck line of the gaji is cut high, and round on one side, with a slit opening extending the other.
 Unmarried girls wear the opening to the back and married women, to the front.

 The original outfit does not require a woman to wear a suthan underneath the lengha, and up until the 1840s, the skirt was commonly worn on its own.
 Accordingly, the suthan for women is a relatively late adoption.
 In parts of Sindh, the skirt is worn without the suthan.